WRAD-FM

 WRAD-FM (101.7 MHz) is a commercial radio station licensed to Radford, Virginia, serving Pulaski and Montgomery Counties in Virginia.
 It simulcasts a talk radio format with co-owned WRAD at 1460 kHz.
 Programming is also heard on FM translator 103.5 W278AJ in Blacksburg, Virginia.

 WRAD-AM-FM are owned by Monticello Media LLC.
 The studios and offices are on Lee Highway in Radford.
 WRAD-FM has an effective radiated power (ERP) of 5,800 watts.
 The transmitter is on Lee Highway (U.S. Route 11) in Fairlawn, Virginia, near the New River.

 Programming

 Much of the weekday schedule on WRAD-AM-FM is nationally syndicated.
-Hosts include Brian Kilmeade, Charlie Kirk, Sean Hannity, Ben Shapiro, Dave Ramsey and Red Eye Radio.
-Weekends feature shows on money, health, real estate, guns and technology.
-Weekend hosts include Kim Komando and Tom Gresham, as well as repeats of weekday shows.
+Hosts include Brian Kilmeade, Charlie Kirk, Sean Hannity, Dave Ramsey and Red Eye Radio.
+Weekends feature shows on money, health, real estate, and technology.
+Weekend hosts include Kim Komando, as well as repeats of weekday shows.
 Most hours begin with an update from Fox News Radio.